Canon 500D vs G1X Mark II

-The Canon EOS 500D (called Canon T1i in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were announced, respectively, in March 2009 and February 2014.
+The Canon EOS 500D (called Canon T1i in some regions) and the Canon PowerShot G1 X Mark II are two digital cameras that were officially introduced, respectively, in March 2009 and February 2014.
 The 500D is a DSLR, while the G1X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (500D) and an 1.5-inch (G1X Mark II) sensor.
-The 500D has a resolution of 15.1 megapixel, whereas the G1X Mark II provides 13 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 500D has a resolution of 15.1 megapixels, whereas the G1X Mark II provides 13 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Canon 500D and the Canon G1 X Mark II are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 500D – represents the basis for the calculations across all the size and weight measures).
+An illustration of the physical size and weight of the Canon 500D and the Canon G1 X Mark II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G1 X Mark II is considerably smaller (32 percent) than the Canon 500D.
 In this context, it is worth noting that neither the 500D nor the G1X Mark II are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark II has a lens build in, whereas the 500D is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G1X Mark II has a lens built in, whereas the 500D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the 500D and their specifications in the Canon EF Lens Catalog.
+You can compare the optics available for the 500D and their specifications in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.